legalsylvain/louve_addons/louve_product_coefficient/README.rst

 * Go to 'Sale' / 'Configuration' / 'Product Coefficients'
   and create your coefficients

-* Go to 'Sale' / 'Configuration' / 'Products' / 'Product Categories'
-  and affect coefficients to your categories.
+* Go to 'Sale' / 'Sales' / 'Products' and affect coefficients to your products.

 Credits
 =======